bitsofcotton/ddpmopt/README.md

 # Tips around c++ compilers
 Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

-# Ppersistent hypothesis
-If there's some counter measures to the sloppy predictor on the data stream, we fail with this hypothesis.
-With persistent option, since we make them smooth with half of the intenral states, so the given input number vs. internal states dimension on counter measure to the sloppy predictor is the matter.
+# Tips on prediction

-N.B.
-The upper bound for counter measure to the predictors is unlimited, so artificially created streams cannot be predicted by any of the single predictors.
+The artificially created image stream which have counter measure to the predictions cannot be predicted by the single predictors.
+Also, there's similar streams we want to predict.

-# Whole image hypothesis
-There's also whole image condition hypothesis on norm of each images to input predictors.
-We align with 0\<=x in R^n condition orthogonalize meaning, however, we don't do revertProgramInvariant after predictor is done.

-This is because periodical condition on predicted image isn't aligned enough and there's only one condition to depend with, this is dangerous for results without averaging some of the meanings.
+There's a chase the internal states dimension the stream have vs. given input image stream number.
+So to predict, we should feed much of image number which wins to the internal states dimensions.
+This can be done by shrinking input image sizes.

+Also, our predictor cannot predict some of the strong habit on the number of the input index.
+So we make the hypothesis there's no timing-related internal states on them.

+# Tips on recursive
+We can use bitsofcotton/goki_check_cc:test.py:\[pq\]redg command to recursive predictions.

 # Usage:
     ./predg(32|64)?(mp)? <in0.ppm> ...